Modern Slavery Transparency Statement

-Victoria’s Secret &Co. is also committed to making continuous improvements in our own compliance standards.
+VS&Co is also committed to making continuous improvements in our own compliance standards.
 If we find deficiencies or gain new insights, we update our policies accordingly and update our training materials to reflect lessons learned and/or align with industry best practices.

 COMMITMENTS FOR IMPROVEMENT

 In 2022, VS&Co plans to take the following actions to improve our efforts to eliminate modern slavery in our supply chain.
 We caution that any forward-looking statements involve risks and uncertainties and are subject to change.